Planting and Caring for Shasta Daisy

 World-renowned horticulturist Luther Burbank developed Shasta daisies in the 1890s by crossing ox-eye daisy with several other daisies, including Montauk daisy.
 The resulting daisy plant was more robust and vigorous than the wild ox-eye, and it produced larger blooms by the armful.
 Burbank did this work near Mt.
 Shasta in Northern California and named his new daisy after the location.

-Hardy in Zones 4 to 9, Shasta daisies are sun-loving plants, although the double varieties need protection from hot afternoon sun.
+Shasta daisies are sun-loving plants, although the double varieties need protection from hot afternoon sun.
+Plant these perennials in the fall for the best chance at blooms the following season.
 These are low-maintenance beauties with easy-growing personalities.
 Well-drained soil is sufficient to give plants a solid start.
 Mixing compost into planting holes helps nourish roots and enhance soil drainage.

 Each spring, it’s a good idea to feed established Shasta daisies with a granular landscape fertilizer.
 Scratch it into soil before spring rains arrive.
 You can also top-dress soil with an inch or two of compost to help nourish plants.
 Mulch soil after it warms in spring but before summer heat arrives.
 Mulch helps to retain soil moisture and reduces weeds around daisy clumps.

 Taller varieties may need stakes to keep plants from flopping open.
 Hoop or linking-type stakes work well with Shasta daisy clumps.
 To reduce final plant height on taller types so you won’t have to stake, prune plants in early spring after new shoots are 6 to 8 inches high.
 With all Shasta daisies, remove faded flowers after the first flush of bloom.
 This helps encourage more flowers later in the growing season.